jasonwmiller/dotfiles-old/README.md

 bash init.sh
 ```

-then restart your shell and try out your nifty new setup.
+then restart your shell and try out your nifty new setup!